 Does my child need to be toilet trained?

 It is essential that all children are toilet trained before they begin Nursery.
-With a ratio of 2 staff to 26 children, all children need to be independent at the toilet ie they must be able to look after themselves when toileting.
+With a ratio of 3 staff to 26 children in our setting, all children need to be independent at the toilet ie they must be able to look after themselves when toileting.
 Occasional “accidents” will be dealt with sympathetically